tayruxin/tp/docs/DeveloperGuide.md

 <img src="images/DetailPanelClassDiagram.png" />

-In `CompanyDetailCard` the method `priorityFlowPane` is used to create a `FlowPane` to display the priority of the company.
+`CompanyDetailCard` calls the static method `createPriorityFlowPane` from `CompanyCardUtils` which creates a `FlowPane` to display the priority of the company.
 The color of the `FlowPane` is determined by the priority of the company.
 Red is used to indicate high priority, orange is used to indicate medium priority and green is used to indicate low priority.